luispabon/sway-ubuntu/README.md

 ## The .env file

 You can create an `.env` file and place any overrides to environment variables in there, if you need to.
 This allows you to for these values in a more permanent and convenient fashion than command line (`make -e FOO=bar ...`) arguments, and without changing the [Makefile](Makefile) which is handy if you need to do a `git pull` on this project.
-The `.env` file is ignored in source control.
+The `.env` file is ignored in source control and as such you need to create it yourself if you need it.

 Example syntax: